top of page

 In the name.
 Expect fast-paced defenses.

-For the rookies of Stardom.
-Challengers must be under 20 years old or have less than 3 years of wrestling experience.
+For the rookies.
+Challengers must be under 20 years old or have less than 3 years of wrestling experience to challenge for this title.

 New Blood Tag Championship: Sakurara (Aya Sakura and Sayaka Kurara) (Won on October 30, 2025)